aau-claaudia/hpc/docs/ucloud/guides/ChatUI/ChatUI-teaching.md

 ![Settings for the server](/assets/img/UCloud/ChatUI 4.png)

-In this example, we are using a machine in the AAU/K8 provider, so we will create the link on this provider.
+In this example, we are using a machine in the AAU/K8 provider, so we will create the link from the **same provider**.

 ![Create public link](/assets/img/UCloud/ChatUI 5.png)